Ramen Guide – Types, Curiosities and Recipes

 Miso Ramen recipe

 Making ramen is not an easy task.
 Some specialize for years to prepare the perfect ramen.
-Making ramen can be more complicated than becoming a sushi chef, so you might want to learn with a course.
-Lamen Gourmet.
+Making ramen can be more complicated than becoming a sushi chef, which is why you might want to learn with the Lamen Gourmet course.

 Recently I've been inventing to make my own ramen.
 While searching the internet I came across a lot of different recipes, so I kind of ended up inventing my own recipe using the ingredients I had here.